debar2001/A-Human-Interface-for-E-Banking-System/README.md

 The different php files which also include html were created for different functionalities of an E-Banking System.

-The welcome.css file was developed for adding style sheet to the welcome page which is a bit different than other pages.
+The welcomestyle.css file was developed for adding style sheet to the welcome page which is a bit different than other pages.
+The transferstyle.css file contains style elements for all the other html and php files